 As explained above, the In Day Reference Window (for a BM Unit with one or more Acceptances) ends at Gate Closure for the first Settlement Period that has an Acceptance.
 This definition is intended to ensure that metered volumes during the In Day Reference Window (and hence the In Day Adjustment calculated from them) reflect the behaviour of the site in the absence of any Acceptance being issued.

-If the BM Unit containing the MSID Pair did not have any Acceptances, SVAA will calculate a separate In Day Adjustment for each Settlement Period of the Settlement Day.
+If the BM Unit containing the MSID Pair and/or AMSID Pair did not have any Acceptances, SVAA will calculate a separate In Day Adjustment for each Settlement Period of the Settlement Day.
 For the purposes of this calculation, the In Day Reference Window for each Settlement Period is defined as the period of three hours ending at Gate Closure for that Settlement Period.

-This calculation is intended to produce MSID Baseline Values for each Settlement Period that reflect the values that would have been used in Settlement, had the BM Unit received an Acceptance starting in that Settlement Period.
+This calculation is intended to produce Baseline Values for each Settlement Period that reflect the values that would have been used in Settlement, had the BM Unit received an Acceptance starting in that Settlement Period.
 This will facilitate monitoring and analysis of the accuracy of the Baselining Methodology.

 For the avoidance of doubt, the In Day Adjustments calculated in accordance with this section 3.4.3.1 do not affect Settlement (because by definition they relate to BM Units which have no Acceptances for which Settlement is required).

-3.4.4 BL01 Step 4 – Calculate MSID Baseline Values
+3.4.4 BL01 Step 4 – Calculate Baseline Values

-For each Settlement Period within Settlement Day D, SVAA will now calculate the MSID Baseline Values for the Import and Export Metering Systems within the MSID Pair.
+For each Baselined Entity (and each Settlement Period within Settlement Day D), SVAA will now calculate the Baseline Value:

+Baseline Value = Unadjusted Baseline Value + In Day Adjustment

+For MSID Pairs and AMSID Pairs, Annex S-2 of the BSC assumes that the Baselining Methodology will calculate separate Baseline Values for the Import and Export Metering Systems.
+This can be done by splitting out the positive and negative values.

 For the Import Metering System:

-MSID Baseline Value = Max (Unadjusted MSID Pair Baseline Value + In Day Adjustment, 0)
+Baseline Value = Max (Baseline Value, 0)

-For the Export Metering System (if there MSID Pair contains one):
+For the Export Metering System (if the MSID Pair or AMSID Pair contains one):

-MSID Baseline Value = – Min (Unadjusted MSID Pair Baseline Value + In Day Adjustment, 0)
+Baseline Value = – Min (Baseline Value, 0)

+Note, however, that this process of splitting the Baseline Value into Import and Export components does not have any impact on Settlement calculations (as the values are recombined into a single net value before being used in further Settlement calculations).

 4. Process for Amending this Baselining Methodology Document